-Adam Lawton, an associate with Munger, Tolles & Olson, principally represents clients in patent litigation and patent-related antitrust litigation.
+Adam Lawton is of counsel in the Los Angeles office of Munger, Tolles & Olson.
+He principally represents clients in patent litigation and patent-related antitrust litigation.

 Mr. Lawton’s patent litigation experience includes representing companies in technology and pharmaceutical industries at both the trial level and at the Federal Circuit, as well as before the Patent Trial and Appeal Board in inter partes review and covered business method review proceedings.